Skip to content

 • A dry-run release can produce local NuGet packages and a SwiftPM-consumable package reference without manual metadata fixes.

-Batch 4: JVM SDK
+Batch 4: JVM SDK (Completed)

 Goal: add JVM support for server-side Java/Kotlin/Scala and a credible Android path.